SukramJ/custom_homematic/README.md

 Q: My device is not listed under [Events for Homematic(IP) devices](#events-for-homematicip-devices)<br>
 A: It doesn't matter.
 These are just examples.
 If you can press it, it is a button and events are emitted.

 Q: I have a problem with the integration.
-What can i do?<br>
+What can I do?<br>
 A: Before creating an issue, you should review the HA log files for `error` or `warning` entries related to this integration (`homematicip_local`, `hahomematic`) and read the corresponding messages.
 You can find further information about some messages in this document.

 Q: What is the source of OPERATING_VOLTAGE_LEVEL, APPARENT_TEMPERATURE, DEW_POINT, FROST_POINT, VAPOR_CONCENTRATION